 The Adelaide Hills is very fertile and produces some of the finest quality produce in the whole region.
 The region’s wine tradition is heavily influenced by French viticulture techniques.
 The wines produced in Adelaide Hills are elegant, cool climate type wines.
 They have great finesse and the classic wines from the region are Pinot Noir and Chardonnay.
 The sparkling wines are classy, and again of excellent quality.

-Benefitting from a Mediterranean climate, McClaren Vale is renowned for excellent Shiraz and is responsible for producing some of the best and most premium Cabernet and Genache in Australia.
-The McClaren Vale hugs nearly thirty kilometers of stunning coastline, and the region is also famous for its local produce.
-It is a gastronomic delight and the cellar doors offer the best food and drink the McClaren Vale has to offer.
+Benefitting from a Mediterranean climate, McLaren Vale is renowned for excellent Shiraz and is responsible for producing some of the best and most premium Cabernet and Genache in Australia.
+The McLaren Vale hugs nearly thirty kilometers of stunning coastline, and the region is also famous for its local produce.
+It is a gastronomic delight and the cellar doors offer the best food and drink the McLaren Vale has to offer.

 The oldest wine producing area in Australia is the Hunter Valley, and is one of the largest river valleys in NSW.
 The region is home to over eighty wineries, and the iconic wine that is produced in the Hunter Valley is Semillon.
 The Hunter Valley offers great wine tours as there are more cellar doors to visit than any other region in Australia.
 There are plenty of new and upcoming wineries and winemakers producing some excellent boutique wines for the connoisseurs.